Norway’s Sectoral Programme for Gender Equality

 Men are slightly more affected by hatred and intimidation compared to women when they participate in public debates on social media.
 However, hate speech against women is targeted towards their gender, sexuality and appearance.
 According to research, women change the way they participate in the public debate, because of hate speech.
 To ensure that everyone can participate in the public debate.

-This spring, Nordic Information on Gender (NIKK) will present a review of the legal regulation of online hate speech at the request of the Nordic Council of Ministers.
-The review will include recommendations on how to combat hate speech, both politically and judicially.
+This spring, Nordic Information on Gender (NIKK) presents a review of the legal regulation of online hate speech at the request of the Nordic Council of Ministers.
+The review includes recommendations on how to combat hate speech, both politically and judicially.
+You can read more about the review here.

-The Norwegian Directorate for Children, Youth and Family Affairs is developing an Information package to young people about online hate speech, which will be presented this spring.
+The Norwegian Directorate for Children, Youth and Family Affairs is developing an Information package to young people about online hate speech.
+The Norwegian version of the information material may be read here.

-Norway is hosting an international conference on hate speech in Stavanger on Wednesday 21 June 2017.
+Norway hosted an international conference on hate speech in Stavanger on Wednesday 21 June 2017.

-Knowledge, experiences and best practices will be presented during the conference.
+Knowledge, experiences and best practices was presented during the conference.